Hello and thank you for stopping by!

 I have been involved in a broad range of outreach events, from tabling at aquariums and fishing conventions for NOAA, to planning climate change-themed talks for a local Women's Group, to helping Girl Scouts complete animal habitat badges.

-For a copy of my most recent CV, please use this PDF link.
+For a copy of my resume, please use this PDF link.